 Yes!
 While your due date isn’t a prediction of when you will deliver your baby, it is important to establish the date you will be 40 weeks pregnant, so your health care provider can monitor the baby’s growth and the progress of your pregnancy.
 Also, certain tests or procedures happen at different stages of the pregnancy.
 Very few women actually give birth on their due dates.

-Schedule your first prenatal appointment at The Mother Baby Center
+Find a provider who delivers at The Mother Baby Center

 There is a lot to know about maintaining a healthy pregnancy and taking the best care of you and your baby.
 The Mother Baby Center looks forward to being your partner, caring for you and your baby every step of the way.